It’s a hard question to answer as the “value” will depend on what you want to experience and how you like to travel.

 The number of passengers on ship varies from 20 to around 40, depending on the size of the ship.
 Each ship has a detailed description, specifications and images.
 Click the SHIPS tab in the header.

 There is usually a mix of ages and nationalities on all cruises, except for a few cruises promoted as “Young & Fun” which are designed for the 18-35’s only!

 Due to the specific mooring conditions and requirements in some Croatian ports, ships are moored side by side, making it necessary to cross from one ship to another with gaps in between, to get to the shore.
 In such cases guests need to take special care when crossing and do this at their own risk.
 Crew assistance will be given to those needing and requesting it but cruises are not recommended for clients in wheelchairs or with limited mobility.

 Tipping in Croatia is customary, but not compulsory.

 Smoking in the restaurant area and in the cabins is not allowed.
-There will be a small-designated area outside for smokers away from the general entertaining areas.
+There will be designated area’s outside (on deck) for smokers away from the general entertaining areas.
 Passengers must not throw cigarette butts in the sea.

 These are small ships and space is at a premium so its generally not possible to do laundry on-board.
 If you do need assistance to get some washing done let the crew now and they’ll try to assist.

 There is generally a designated area to hang and dry your swimmers and towels.